IlyaZinkovich/ilyazinkovich.github.io/_posts/2018/oct/2018-10-26-demystifying-spring-magic-async.md

 {% gist c1037cb2730292f17c350a13053c48e4 %}

-Unfortunately, Spring doesn't provide any alternative.
+Unfortunately, this is the best we can get with @Async.
+Hopefully, there is a better alternative.

+## CompletableFuture

 ## Here is a quick summary why @Async is dangerous:
 1. Unsafe to use with a default executor.